Orlík killers

-The Orlík Killers was a gang of Czech serial killers who, between 1991 and 1993, killed five people (mostly businessmen) for monetary gain.
-One of the members committed a murder on his own and attempted another, but the victim in the latter attack survived.
+The Orlík Killers were a gang of Czech serial killers who, between 1991 and 1993, killed five people (mostly businessmen) for monetary gain.
+One of the members committed murder on his own and attempted another, but the victim in the latter attack survived.

-The murderers would stuff their victims' bodies in barrels, dissolve them in lye and then threw them into the Orlík Reservoir, an idea initially proposed by Vladimír Kuna.
+The murderers would stuff their victims' bodies in barrels, dissolve them in lye and then throw them into the Orlík Reservoir, an idea initially proposed by Vladimír Kuna.